This is the perfect executive-resume sample for senior-level job-seekers. Here's why.

 1. Showcase your credentials at the top of your resume

-This is a quick and effective change for anyone, regardless of how many years you’ve been in the field: Move your credentials, especially the ones that match your target position, to the very top of your resume.
-This is typically the first place recruiters will look, so having them front and center ensures they won’t get skipped.
+This is a quick and effective change for anyone, regardless of how many years you've been in the field: Move your credentials, especially the ones that match your target position, to the very top of your executive resume.
+This is typically the first place recruiters will look, so having them front and center ensure they won't get skipped.

 2. Include a link to your online profile

-Did you know that 90 percent of employers search for candidates’ social media profiles online before setting up an interview?
+Did you know that 90 percent of employers search for candidates' social media profiles online before setting up an interview?
 Make it easy on them by providing links to your social accounts or professional websites near your other contact information.
-In our senior-level resume sample above, Jake includes a custom link to his LinkedIn profile.
+In our executive resume sample above, Jake includes a custom link to his LinkedIn profile.

 If you'd rather keep your online profiles hidden from recruiters, make sure to adjust your security settings or change your account name so they're harder to find.